 E-mail Settings for your Ancestry DNA Results

 This is the first option on your settings page.
-This is where you can specifiy whether you would like weekly updates about your DNA results.
+This is where you can specify whether you would like weekly updates about your DNA results.
 This is different than the other types of e-mails that Ancestry sends (promotional e-mails, and e-mails about family tree hints, for example).
 If you want to be notified about your new DNA matches, you should choose the weekly option.
 If you log into your account frequently, then you could theoretically keep this setting off.

 Privacy Settings for your DNA Results